Pratech1015/GLM4Free/README.md

-# ChatGPT4Free
+# GLM4Free
-ChatGPTFree API (with streaming and more features)
+GLM4Free API (with streaming and more features)